DevVictor19/DevVictor19/README.md

 ## About

-Software Developer since 2023, working on web development projects using technologies such as NodeJS, NestJS, ReactJS, React Native, and NextJS.
+Software Developer since 2023, working on web development projects using technologies such as NodeJS, NestJS, ReactJS and NextJS.

 During my experience as a software developer, I had the opportunity to contribute to large-scale products like an online shopping platform with virtual cards and a distance learning platform.
 I’ve worked on both frontend and backend, although my current focus is to specialize in backend development as a software engineer.